 There are oh so many character opportunities at the Christmas party!
 Scrooge McDuck and Sandy Claws are the main attractions so be in line super early for those characters if interested or plan to catch them near the end of the evening when lines are shorter.
 You can also meet a variety of other characters dressed in their holiday best for the occasion.
 You can find these meet and greet locations on the Party map, however characters are not specified on the map, so if you have a particular character you’re hoping to meet, just ask a cast member where you can find them!

 Mickey’s Very Merry Christmas Party Merchandise

 One of the best parts of visiting Disney during the holidays is seeing all the amazing Christmas merchandise.
-There is special merchandise for the party, for passholders, and for the holidays in general.
+There is special merchandise for the party, for annual passholders, and for the holidays in general.
 You can also grab almost all of it, except party-specific merchandise, at Disney Springs at World of Disney if you don’t attend the party.

 Best Tips for Visiting Mickey’s Very Merry Christmas Party

 - Watch the Parade on Main Street, with a spot right in front of the Christmas Tree in Town Square.
 The view of Cinderella Castle really can’t be beat!
 You’ll have to camp out and wait to have a spot here, so plan some time for that if you’re looking to grab that spot for the parade.

 - The second Parade is always less crowded, so if you don’t need to watch both, aim for watching the second one to get a better parade viewing spot .

 - If you’re not planning to watch both parades and want to ride rides, the wait times during the parades will be some of the lowest wait times during the Christmas Party.